matloff/R-vs.-Python-for-Data-Science/README.md

 *Sad loss for R*.

-Python recently underwent a transition from version 2.7 to 3.x.
+Python recently underwent a major transition from version 2.7 to 3.x.
+All 2.7 code was rendered invalid.
 This caused some disruption, but nothing too elaborate.

 By contrast, R is rapidly devolving into two mutually unintelligible dialects, ordinary R and the tidyverse.
 I, as a seasoned R programmer,